prani954/FAKE-NEWS-DETECTION/README.md

 # Fake News Detection

 This repository contains the implementation of a fake news detection system using various machine learning and natural language processing techniques.
-The project leverages models like LSTM, SVM, KNN, Naive Bayes, Random Forest, and Decision Trees, alongside feature extraction and visualization tools to identify and classify fake news articles.
+The project leverages machine learning models like LSTM, SVM, KNN, Naive Bayes, Random Forest, and Decision Trees, alongside feature extraction and visualization tools to identify and classify fake news articles.

 ## Introduction